 - 5.3.1 We use a range of strategies to identify More Able children.
 The identification process is ongoing, and begins when the child joins our school.
 The attitude of the staff is a crucial element in indentification, as information has to come from many different sources and some indicators will be evident only to open-minded, sympathetic and perceptive teachers.
 Each child's pre-school record given details of achievements and interests in particular areas. - 5.3.2 Discussions with parents and carers enable us to add further details to these records.
 Children undergo baseline assessment within the first term of joining our Nursery / Reception class.
 This gives information about their developing skills and aptitudes across several areas of learning.
 We discuss each child's Foundation Stage profile with the parent or carer, and use this information when planning for individual needs. - 5.3.3 As the children progress through the school (and new children join), we assess them regularly to ensure that they are making the sort of progress that we are expecting of them in their personal targets.
-We identify the More Able children when they achieve high levels of attainment across the curriculum or in particular skills or aspects of subjects. - 5.3.4 Multiple criteria and sources of evidence are used to identify More Able pupils within the school. - 5.3.5 We also recognise that those pupils who are More Able do not always show their ability.
-Such pupils are More Able even though their abilities may be hidden or remain as potential. - 5.3.6 Given that there is no perfect single instrument to identify More Able pupils, these pupils will be identified by making a judgement based on an analysis of various sources of information including: - Observations of children. - Analysis of ongoing work and of formal and informal assessments.
-CATS, termly PIRA, PUMA and the Hodder Reading Test are used to help to identify More Able pupils. - Teacher / phase leader identification through ongoing observations / progress meetings. - Detailed records from previous classes. - Good communication between teachers. - Continuous assessment by the teacher of tasks which are open-ended enough to allow the child to show what he or she can do. - Identification by club leaders (e.g. after school dance, football clubs, etc) as well as by outside agencies (e.g. Educational Psychologist). - 5.4 Potential checkpoints when identifying children with high potential: - Very articulate/verbally fluent. - Keen powers of observation. - Reads widely and rapidly. - Well developed vocabulary takes delight in using unusual and new words.
+We identify the More Able children when they achieve high levels of attainment across the curriculum or in particular skills or aspects of subjects. - 5.3.4 We also recognise that those pupils who are More Able do not always show their ability.
+Such pupils are More Able even though their abilities may be hidden or remain as potential. - 5.3.5 Multiple criteria and sources of evidence are used to identify More Able pupils within the school given that there is no perfect single instrument to identify More Able pupils, these pupils will be identified by making a judgement based on an analysis of various sources of information including: - Observations of children. - Analysis of ongoing work and of formal and informal assessments.
+Standardised assessments such as CATS, termly PIRA, PUMA and the Hodder Reading Test are used to help to identify More Able pupils. - Teacher / phase leader identification through ongoing observations / progress meetings. - Detailed records from previous classes.

-- Has higher level curiosity. - Absorbs information rapidly. - Very good memory can recall information in different circumstances. - Have to ability to concentrate deeply for prolonged periods. - Very good powers of reasoning and problem solving. - Have intense interests. - Possess unusual imagination divergent thinking. - Have a great interest in "big" questions, e.g. the nature of the universe, the - problem of suffering in the world, environmental issues. - Communicates well with adult. - Makes strong cross curricular links. - Able to reflect on their own learning. - Likes open-ended situations. - Produces original and creative ideas. - Is highly self motivated and sets personal goals. - Can be risk averse, seeking perfection and accuracy at all times. - Likes solving puzzles and problems - Enjoys meetings or talking with older children or adults
+- Good communication between teachers. - Continuous assessment by the teacher of tasks which are open-ended enough to allow the child to show what he or she can do. - Identification by club leaders (e.g. after school dance, football clubs, etc) as well as by outside agencies (e.g. Educational Psychologist). - Observations from teachers for non-academic talents such as creativity, leadership, problem-solving and emotional intelligence.

+5.4 Potential checkpoints when identifying children with high potential:

+- Very articulate/verbally fluent.

+- Keen powers of observation.

+- Reads widely and rapidly.

+- Well developed vocabulary takes delight in using unusual and new words.

+- Has higher level curiosity.

+- Absorbs information rapidly.

+- Very good memory can recall information in different circumstances.

+- Have the ability to concentrate deeply for prolonged periods.

+- Very good powers of reasoning and problem solving.

+- Have intense interests.

+- Possess unusual imagination divergent thinking.

+- Have a great interest in "big" questions, e.g. the nature of the universe, the problem of suffering

+in the world, environmental issues.

+- · Communicates well with adult.

+- Makes strong cross curricular links.

+- Able to reflect on their own learning.

+- Likes open-ended situations.

+- Produces original and creative ideas.

+- Is highly self motivated and sets personal goals.

+- Can be risk averse, seeking perfection and accuracy at all times.

+- Likes solving puzzles and problems

+- Enjoys meetings or talking with older children or adults